Ang-edgar/laptop-inventory-management/README.md

 Select multiple laptops and delete or duplicate them all at once.
 The duplicate feature creates copies with new serial numbers and adds "(Copy)" to the name.

 ### Sales & Warranty Management
-Mark laptops as sold and they move to a separate "completed sales" section.
-Add warranties to sold laptops and track them with color-coded timers.
-See which warranties are expiring soon.
+- Mark laptops as sold and they move to a separate "completed sales" section.
+- Add warranties to sold laptops and track them with color-coded timers.
+- See which warranties are expiring soon.
+- **Revert completed sales back to orders if needed.**

+### Order Management (NEW)
+- Guests can add multiple laptops to a cart and place an order.
+- Admins can view, confirm, reject, and process orders.
+- Orders are split into unconfirmed and confirmed sections for easy management.
+- Guests can check their order status by email.

 ## Why I Built This